 Overall, Zoysia grass is excellent for the hot and drought-prone climate.
 It grows best in the sandy soils of Southern New Jersey or any area where it can get full sunlight.

 Due to its low maintenance requirement, it’s also used in commercial areas, such as airports, parks, roadside, and cemeteries.

 What are Zoysia Grass Types?

 There are different types of Zoysia grass, but the following are quite popular among residential and commercial landscaping.

-Zoysia Matrella: This is also known as Manila grass and has more elegant leaf texture.
-It propagates significantly during the warm weather conditions but is less cold tolerant and grows slow.
+Zoysia Matrella: This is also known as Manila grass and has a more elegant leaf texture.
+It propagates significantly during warm weather conditions but is less cold tolerant and grows slow.